sematic-ai/sematic/docs/container-images.md

 ### Docker

 {% hint style="warning" %}
-This feature is in "Beta."
+The Native Docker Build System only supports Debian GNU/Linux.
 {% endhint %}

 {% hint style="warning" %}
-The Native Docker Build System currently only supports Debian GNU/Linux.
-{% endhint %}

-{% hint style="warning" %}
-The Native Docker Build System currently does not support multiple base images.
+The Native Docker Build System does not support multiple base images.
 {% endhint %}

 If you don't want to use [Bazel](https://bazel.build) to manage your project,